-70mm diameter Black Mother of Pearl pendant with the Mangopare pattern, individually hand crafted in Aoteatoa NZ with an adjustable plaited wax cord that comes in a beautiful hand made NZ native wood case.
+70mm diameter Black Mother of Pearl pendant with the Pitau pattern, individually hand crafted in Aoteatoa NZ with an adjustable plaited wax cord that comes in a beautiful hand made NZ native wood case.

 The Pitau pattern denotes a perforated spiral carving such as found on the figurehead of a canoe or waka.
 Such waka often served as a poetic symbol for a great chief.
 Pitau also means the 'young succulent shoot of a plant, especially the circinate frond of a fern' (Carved Histories: Rotorua Ngati Tarawhai Woodcarving by Roger Neich).